-Applications will be accepted for the 2017 ASA Medical Student House of Delegates beginning in April.
-Represent your school in the ASA Medical Student House of Delegates.
+Represent your school in the 2018 ASA Medical Student Component House of Delegates.
 Every accredited medical school is entitled to one delegate and one alternate delegate to serve as liaisons between the ASA Medical Student Component and their medical school.
 Applications will be accepted beginning April 1, 2018.
 Preference is given to the 2017 delegate and alternate delegate should they decide to continue for 2018.
-For information regarding the MSC and governing council positions, please review the bylaws.
+For information regarding the Medical Student Component and governing council positions, please review the bylaws.

 Medical Student Newsletter and Optimize Your Match Series

 The Medical Student Component publishes a periodic Newsletter to keep you informed on important events and topics in anesthesia.
 Access the most recent issue.
 Past newsletters are accessible and have been archived.
 The Optimize Your Match series walks you through the process to successfully match into anesthesia.

 Guide to Anesthesiology Residency

 To help you apply to anesthesiology residency programs, learn more about the training, and better prepare we have compiled information on anesthesiology residency programs.

 For information on starting, running, or improving an AIG, we've compiled information to help you.

 For the list of ASA publications and resources available, click here.